 Sec.
-7-9-44. - 7-9-148- H "Housing Opportunities" Overlay District. regulations
+7-9-44. - H "Housing Opportunities" Overlay District.

-All references to this section shall include sections 7-9- $\frac{148}{44}$ .1 to through 7-9- $\frac{148.7}{44.8}$ .
+All references to this section shall include sections 7-9-44.1 through 7-9-44.8.

 Sec.
-7-9-44.1.
-Purpose and intent.
+7-9-44.1.- Purpose and intent.

-The purpose of this section-the H "Housing Opportunities" Overlay District is to provide for the development of affordable rental housing within commercial and/or industrial districts, and on building sites zoned for high density residential uses adjacent to specified arterial highways, in which all of the housing units are reserved for households which earn eighty (80) percent or less of the County median income as verified by the County of Orange, and seventy (70) percent of the units are reserved for low income households and thirty (30) percent of the units are reserved for very low income households.
+The purpose of the H "Housing Opportunities" Overlay District (H) is to provide for the development of affordable rental housing within commercial and/or industrial districts, and on building sites zoned for high density residential uses in which all of the housing units are reserved for households which earn eighty (80) percent or less of the County median income as verified by the County of Orange, and seventy (70) percent of the units are reserved for low income households and thirty (30) percent of the units are reserved for very low income households.
 This section also provides regulations intended to facilitate the establishment of emergency shelters and multi-service centers for the homeless pursuant to applicable State law.
 The intent is to facilitate the realization of affordable housing objectives presented in the Orange County Housing Element of the General Plan.

 Sec.
-7-9-44.2.- 7-9-148.2.
-Application.
+7-9-44.2.- Application.

-- (a) This section These H overlay regulations apply ies to residential rental projects that are one hundred percent (100%) affordable, to emergency shelters, as defined in Section 7-9-26, and multi-service centers for the homeless, as defined in Section 7-9-34, which satisfy the purpose and intent stated above and which that are located in one of the following base commercial or industrial zoning districts.
+- (a) These H overlay district regulations apply to residential rental projects that are one hundred percent (100%) affordable, emergency shelters, and multi-service centers for the homeless that are located in one of the following base commercial or industrial zoning districts.

 - (1) C1 "Local Business "District.

 - (2) C2 "General Business" District.

 - (3) CC "Commercial Community" District.

 - (4) CH "Commercial Highway" District.

 - (5) CN "Commercial Neighborhood" District.

-- (6) PA "Professional and Administrative Office" District.

-- (7) M1 "Light Industrial" District.

-- (b) The H overlay regulations This section also applyies to residential rental projects that are one hundred (100) percent (100%) affordable which satisfy the purpose and intent stated above and which that are located on building sites adjacent to specified arterial highways in one of the following multifamily zoning districts.

-- (1) R2 "Multifamily Dwellings" District.

-- (2) R3 "Apartment" District.

-- (3) R4 "Suburban Multifamily Residential" District.

-- (4) RP "Residential Professional" District.